Elpinzeiro/Open_data/README.md

 # Open_data
 ## Requirements:
-- have a Tomcat installation on which to load the Libraries web application
+- have Tomcat 7+ installed.

 ## Step 1
 Upload the Libraries webapp (located in the EndPoint folder) to Tomcat as follows: